cesardka/jornada-do-baralho/README.md

 ## 🎯 Project Purpose

 This is a personal initiative by [César Hoffmann](https://www.linkedin.com/in/c%C3%A9sar-hoffmann/) to build a virtual board chronicling my journey to complete the Deck Challenge.
-For over a decade, no one has claimed the prize.
+For over a decade, no one has claimed the prize. (so far!)

-With the possibility of the [Nerdcast](https://jovemnerd.com.br/podcasts/) podcast ending at episode 1000, I saw the perfect opportunity to pursue this ambitious goal: securing signatures on all the face cards before the iconic podcast hosts move on to new ventures for good.
+With the possibility of the [Nerdcast](https://jovemnerd.com.br/podcasts/) podcast ending at episode 1000 in October 3rd, I saw the perfect opportunity to pursue this ambitious goal: securing signatures on all the face cards before the iconic podcast hosts move on to new ventures for good.

 I hadn’t purchased the deck until I decided to take on this challenge.
 My first attempt, on [Enjoei](https://www.enjoei.com.br/p/baralho-nerdcast-rpg-algumas-cartas-autografadas-93103206?vid=332492ff-e6b9-4f26-8667-90f70376512d) (October 11th, 2024), ended in disappointment when the shipment was stolen.
 It was devastating to think I might have lost my only chance—especially since that deck already included several signed cards!